Many wondered how Annie Proulxís spare but

 Perhaps thatís another reason the story resonates with so many.

-The Oscars love big, sweeping, visually stunning epics, so this oneís an obvious favourite.
+The BAFTAs and Oscars love big, sweeping, visually stunning epics, so it's no wonder this one was a favourite.

 Matt Rauscher is the author of the novel The Unborn Spouse Situation.